RominaZakerian/crossing-line-and-presence-on-virtual-fences-detection/README.md

 As you can see, this code, each person is detected with a bounding box and assigns a unique ID for each person in the video (tracking part) and after crossing the line, the line color is changed to red and remains until 3 seconds.

+For reaching this result, Run the line_count.py.
+Enter your custom video path in the code and also the coordinates of the lines.

 The result for presence on virtual fences is shown as below: